directus-labs/guest-authoring/copy-this-template-directory/index.md

 ### Properties:

-- **postId**: Represents the ID of the post to be deleted.
+- `postId`: Represents the ID of the post to be deleted.
-- **accessToken**: A string representing the access token required for authorization.
+- `accessToken`: A string representing the access token required for authorization.
-- **showAlert**: A binding to a boolean value indicating whether to show an alert for confirming the deletion.
+- `showAlert`: A binding to a boolean value indicating whether to show an alert for confirming the deletion.

-### Body:

-- This is where the layout of the view is defined using SwiftUI components.
-- The body consists of a single `Button` labeled "Delete".
-When tapped, it toggles the `showAlert` boolean to true, which triggers the display of an alert for confirming the deletion.

 ### Alert: